 - When cutting, you’ll feel a variety of forces.
 The saw will draw you into the work if you cut with the bottom of the bar.
 The saw will force you away from the work when cutting with the top of the bar (undercutting).
 This second force is referred to as a pushing chain.
 Brace the back handle of the saw or your arm against your thigh when cutting with a pushing chain to gain more control and reduce fatigue.

-When preparing to fall a tree, prioritize safety and accident avoidance.
+When preparing to fall a small tree, prioritize safety and accident avoidance.
 Examine the location of the tree and the items that surround it.
 Falling trees or limbs can cause damage to houses, barns, electrical lines, fences, and other structures.
 Set up warning signs along any roadways that are in the fall zone.
-If you are a newbie and there are items around, contact an experienced person to help you feel them.
+If you are a newbie and there are items around, contact an experienced person to help you take care of them.

-Decide What the Best Way to Cut Down a Tree Is
+Step 2: Decide the Best Way to Cut the Tree

 After you have a solid sense of the surrounding items, look at the tree itself to choose which direction to fall the tree.
 If the tree is uniformly leaning in one direction, it may be preferable to feel it that way if nothings are in the fall zone.
 If there are things in the fall zone and the tree is leaning in that direction, you may want to hire a professional tree removal service to come and remove the tree.
 Wind speed can also have an impact on directional falling.
 Finally, evaluate how much effort will be necessary to remove the tree once it has fallen and how simple or difficult it will be to access the area in the fall zone.